 What does ‘your spirit’ mean?
 For St Paul the spirit is our spiritual part that is closest to God.
 It is about having the spirit or mind of Christ as our guiding light, as what guides us through the day – a Christian spirit; it proclaims the presence of Christ among us.

-The 6th class pupils from Scoil Niocláis were confirmed by Bishop Buckley in our parish church on Thursday, 25th April 2013.
-The ceremony began at 10.30am.
+The 6th class pupils from Scoil Niocláis will be confirmed on Wednesday, 7th May 2014.
 Confirmations normally take place in March or April, but can also be as early as February or as late as May depending on the diocesan confirmation schedule.